-A disabled person had his place on a training course withdrawn because he could not lift a heavy object, which most of the population would have difficulty lifting.
-The Court of Appeal decided that he was still placed at a disadvantage compared with non-disabled people, so the reasonable adjustment duty applied.
+The employer expected salesmen of radiator cabinets to show prospective customers the full-sized cabinet.
+A disabled person had his place on a training course for the job withdrawn, because he could not lift and carry the cabinets.
+Most of the population would have difficulty lifting them.
+The Court of Appeal held that he was still placed at a disadvantage compared with non-disabled people, so the reasonable adjustment duty applied.
 The correct comparison was with others admitted to the course.

 Smith v Churchills Stairlifts.
 Court of Appeal, 2005.
 Full judgment: www.bailii.org/ew/cases/EWCA/Civ/2005/1220.html.

 The employer decided to diversify into manufacture, sale and installation of radiator cabinets.
 They needed to recruit a national sales force for this.
 For commercial reasons it was decided that the sales aid to be used by their salesmen would be a full-sized sample radiator cabinet.
 The company considered that this would result in more leads ripening into actual sales.

 The claimant was disabled within the DDA due to lumbar spondylosis.
 He used a walking stick outdoors and if he walked more than 50 metres he had to stop and rest.
 It also meant that he was unable to lift and carry heavy objects.
 He got though the interview stage, but when the employer subsequently decided that salesmen would need to carry a full size cabinet, his place on a training course for the post was withdrawn on the ground that he could not carry the cabinet.